-Enter the portal to my world at JannAlexander.com: As publisher of my photographs, paintings, design, writing and creative ideas, I find my focus in seeing, exploring and recording life's details—like the scenic gumbo that is my Vanishing Austin photography series, and the paintings and prints I call Lightscapes.
-Or writing for my blog on creativity, art + what goes with it, and my travels around my hometown, Austin, Texas and back in time.
-Or thinking big picture when I'm creating business communications for marketing at Big Picture Writing.
+As publisher of my fiction, nonfiction, photographs, paintings, design, and creative ideas, I find my focus in seeing, exploring and recording life's details—like the two novels I'm writing, or the scenic gumbo that is my Vanishing Austin photography series, and the prints I call Lightscapes.
+Or writing for my blog on creativity, art + what goes with it, and my travels around my hometown, Austin, Texas and back in time, at AustinDetails.me.
 Creative collaboration is a key part of my process.
-And it all comes together on my fine art + photo website, AustinDetailsArt.com, where my art meets tech.
+And it all comes together on my art + photo + words blog, Pairings :: Art + What Goes With It, at AustinDetails.me, where my art meets tech.

 Being on the water in Maine taught me that the most unexpected things are the ones that bring lasting satisfaction.